Skip to main content

 The process of caring for a child who needs a transplant is complex and requires the skills and expertise of a team of specialists.
 All team members specialize in blood and marrow treatment.

-Children’s Mercy is the pediatric consortium partner for the National Cancer Institute-designated The University of Kansas Cancer Center and the Stowers Institute for Medical Research.
-This partnership offers progress in cutting-edge cancer research to help the plight of children with cancer.
+The pediatric hematology/oncology and BMT division at Children's Mercy hospital is part of the National Cancer Institute-designated Cancer Center at the University of Kansas Cancer Center and the Stowers Institute for Medical Research.
+This partnership offers progress in cutting-edge cancer research to help the treatment of children with cancer.

 National Cancer Institute Logos

 One of the first questions families ask us is will my child have a donor?
-When we meet a child in need of a transplant, we search all available donor options.
-Doing so means we can quickly find the best solution each child.
-As a transplant center for the National Marrow Donor Program, Children’s Mercy has access to donor registries throughout the world.
+When we meet a child in need of a transplant, we search to find the best donor option for each child.
+As collaborators with the NMDPSM, the BMT/CT program at Children’s Mercy has access to donor registries throughout the world.

 Advanced treatment for diverse disorders

-Each year, the BMT Program performs approximately 40 transplants for children up to age 21.
-Transplants are done to treat varying forms and stages of cancers.
+The BMT/CT Program performs transplants for children up to age 21 (or older, if approved on a study).
+Bone and marrow transplants treat varying forms and stages of cancers.
 We also use transplantation to treat immune system (immunologic) disorders, blood (hematologic) disorders, and metabolic disorders.
 We treat a wide range of diagnoses with transplant and have cared for many children with rare diseases through transplant.

 Conditions

-The wide range of diagnoses we treat with transplant include:
+The wide range of diagnoses we treat with transplant including rare disorders:

 • Acute Lymphoblastic Leukemia (ALL)